PranayTyagi11/ai-invoice-generator/ARCHITECTURE.md

 The AI Invoice Generator follows a modern, scalable architecture pattern that separates concerns between the frontend, backend, and database layers.
 The system is designed for high performance, security, and maintainability.

-**Created by**: Pranay Tyagi & Finn Connelly
-**Note**: This is a private project.
-The source code is not publicly available, but this documentation is provided for reference and understanding of the system architecture.

 ## High-Level Architecture

 ```mermaid